lyna0305/lyna0305/README.md

 ### About me

 Hello, I'm Yuna!
-I'm an aspiring Data Scientist based in London, passionate about solving real-world challenges through data-driven insights.
+I'm an aspiring Data Scientist passionate about solving real-world challenges through data-driven insights.
 I enjoy combining curiosity and creativity to uncover hidden patterns and transform them into actionable ideas!💡

 With a touch of data analysis and a lot of perseverance, I believe that any problem can be solved.
 Through my projects, I explore meaningful challenges, uncover trends, and deliver insights that inspire change and make a positive impact on the world around us.